Occupational Health and Safety Code

 Blaster's report

-An employer and a blaster must ensure that the blaster makes a report in a log book at the end of the blaster's shift showing the following:
+An employer and a blaster must ensure that the blaster makes a report in a log book at the end of the blaster's shift that includes the following:

 (b) the number of detonators used;